dezoito/ollama-grid-search/old/README.md

 # Ollama Grid Search (Old CLI version)

-A Rust based tool to evaluate LLM models and model params, when using Ollama for inference.
+A Rust based tool to evaluate LLM models and model params, when using Ollama for inference (<u>this has been deprecated as we have a desktop app now!</u>).

 ## Purpose